techqueria/website/content/english/join/_index.md

 ## Best Practices

-As you are waiting for your Slack invite, feel free to read through our [Slack Community Guidelines](/slack/community-guidelines/).
+As you are waiting for your invite, feel free to read through our [Slack Community Guidelines](/slack/community-guidelines/).

 You can also view the latest metrics about our Slack community [using Slofile](https://slofile.com/slack/techqueria).